 For starters, resist the urge to rub your eyes—that’ll just make things worse.
 “Rubbing semen into your eyes may upset the eyes more, particularly as you’re rubbing in a mucus mixture of salts, sugars, acids, and other components that aren’t natural to the eyes,” says Cooper.

 Instead, rinse out your eye with water or a saline solution ASAP.
-“If you find yourself with semen in your eye, your best course of action is to flush your eyes immediately,” says Jenelle Pierce, CSE, executive director of The STI Project and Spokesperson for Positive Singles.
+“If you find yourself with semen in your eye, your best course of action is to flush your eyes immediately,” says Jenelle Pierce, CSE, board president of The STI Project and Spokesperson for Positive Singles.
 “Remove any contacts and then flush your eyes with either cold water, splashing cold water into the eyes for 30-60 seconds, or saline solution by squirting into the corner of the eye nearest your nose and letting the solution run out the other side near your ear.”
 If you wear contacts, clean them with your usual disinfecting solution (like contact lens solution) or toss them if they’re single-use lenses.

 If you’re a regular eye drop user, you can also use those to wash out your eyes.
 But if you don’t have or typically use eye drops, Pierce recommends skipping it in favor of the above-mentioned ways to flush out your eyes.
 Why?
 Eye drops can actually irritate some people’s eyes, and now is not the time to introduce anything else that will further anger your eye.